 The 75 artists have interpreted this question and will lead us, like pilgrims, through the 20 venues in Bangkok.
 We may not like the path that one artist has given us, but then we can explore another.
 The artists lead us, not the curators.
 If we're lucky, the viewers will find that short moment of happiness through art.
 You have to see the artwork, and then you see yourself.
 It's like a journey, or a jigsaw.
 In this way I think it will be enriching, enlightening and enjoyable.

 We thought it would be dangerous in terms of embarrassment or infringement, but the subjects were willing to be filmed.
-In terms of sensitivity, I think this work is very daring.
+In terms of sensitivity, I think this work was very daring.

-Yes, because it is so unexciting in Europe.
-It's so boring, and lackluster, and poor.
-I went to the Berlin Biennale this year and it was so dry.
+APYes, because it is so unexciting in Europe.
+It's so boring, lacklustre, and poor.
+I went to the 2018 Berlin Biennale and it was so dry.
 I think it's a reflection of the zeitgeist in Europe: uncertainty, violence, terrorism, Brexit, the economy, fear.

 Asia was also in that period of fear—fear of superpowers, fear of communism.
-But the little countries are more mature now, and for the so-called advanced countries of the EU, there is a question: Does it even work?
-Is it going down the drains?
+But the little countries are more mature now, and for the so-called advanced countries of the EU, there is a question: does it even work?
+Is it going down the drain?

 SLDoes Thailand have a bigger role to play in the development of Southeast Asian art generally?

 APWe must be humble.
 We cannot say we are going to have one Bangkok Art Biennale and we are going to be a success.
 We must learn from our friends who have done it before in Singapore, Jakarta, and elsewhere.
 There will be many mistakes and many obstacles, but we will grow at our own pace.
 If we're not humble and if we're not careful, it won't last. —[O]